ritchielrez/dotfiles-new/README.md

 # Dotfiles
-## ⚠️**Warning**!
-This is my new dotfiles repository, not all the configs have been move over from the old one, it'll take some time.
+## This is my new dotfiles repository.
+Lot of the old configs are kept unmaintained on the older repository

 ## What is dotfiles?